-Calendar and Deadlines for University of Colorado Denver: https://www.ucdenver.edu/student/registration-planning/academic-calendars/fall-2021

-Plagiarism/ Academic Dishonesty Plagiarism is a form of stealing.
-It occurs when an author uses the words or ideas of others as if they were the author's own original thought.
-(It may include word-for-word copying, interspersing one's own words with another's, paraphrasing, inventing or counterfeiting sources, submitting another's work as one's own, neglecting quotation marks on material that is otherwise acknowledged.)
+Calendar and Deadlines for University of Colorado Denver: https://catalog.ucdenver.edu/cu-denver/graduate/records-registration/academic-calendars/ another's work as one's own, neglecting quotation marks on material that is otherwise acknowledged.)
 Plagiarism is often unintentional.
 It can be avoided by always acknowledging one's debt to others by citing the exact source of a quotation or paraphrase.
 Since plagiarism is such a serious violation of academic honesty, the PENALTY for it will be an AUTOMATIC "F" FOR THIS COURSE.